 - For Compute Engine quota definitions, see Compute Engine.

 - For VPC quota definitions, see VPC Quotas.

 Network Service Tiers enforces quotas on resource usage for a variety of reasons.
 For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
-Quotas also help users who are exploring GCP with the free tier to stay within their trial.
+Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically based on your use of a product.

 To view quotas or request quota increases, Cloud Identity and Access Management (Cloud IAM) members need one of the following roles.

 |Check quotas for a project||Project owner or editor or Quota Viewer|